 Here are a few interesting facts about Ohio:

-Ohio has produced 7 presidents: Ulysses Grant, Rutherford B Hayes, James Garfield, Benjamin Harrison, William McKinley, William Taft, and Warren Harding.
+This state is the birthplace of 7 presidents: Ulysses Grant, Rutherford B Hayes, James Garfield, Benjamin Harrison, William McKinley, William Taft, and Warren Harding.

-There are many famous people from Ohio including: Roger Staubach (football), Larry Csonka (football), Cy Young (baseball), John Havlicek (basketball), Stephen Curry (basketball), Clark Gable (actor), Paul Newman (actor), Doris Day (actress), Steven Spielberg (filmmaker), Orville and Wilbur Wright (inventors), and many others.
+There are many famous people from Ohio, including Roger Staubach (football), Larry Csonka (football), Cy Young (baseball), John Havlicek (basketball), Stephen Curry (basketball), Clark Gable (actor), Paul Newman (actor), Doris Day (actress), Steven Spielberg (filmmaker), Orville and Wilbur Wright (inventors), and many others.